Stellar Initial Mass Function (IMF) Probed with Supernova Rates and Neutrino Background: Cosmic Average IMF Slope is $\simeq 2-3$ Similar to the Salpeter IMF: Method

 \section{Method}

-We combine two sets of observational constraints on the IMF, 1) the core-collapse supernova explosion (CCSNe) rate cosmic densities and 2) cosmic far ultraviolet radiation (and infrared re-radiation) densities, which are sensitive to massive ($\simeq 8-50 \,{\rm M}_\odot$) or moderately massive ($\simeq 2.5-7 \,{\rm M}_\odot$) stars, respectively.
+We combine two sets of observational constraints on the IMF, 1) cosmic CCSN explosion rates and 2) cosmic far UV radiation (and IR re-radiation) densities, which are sensitive to massive ($\simeq 8-50 \,{\rm M}_\odot$) and moderately massive ($\simeq 2.5-7 \,{\rm M}_\odot$) stars, respectively.
 We show these mass ranges in Figure \ref{fig:imf}.
-We constrain the IMF slope at $m>1\,{\rm M}_\odot$ with a freedom of redshift evolution.

-We investigate 1) and 2) in Sections 2.3 and 2.2, respectively.
+In this study, we constrain the IMF slope at $m>1\,{\rm M}_\odot$ with a freedom of redshift evolution.
+In this mass range, the IMF does not have turnovers which are found in the Milky Way (e.g. \citealt{2001MNRAS.322..231K, 2003PASP..115..763C}).
+We present 1) and 2) in Sections 2.3 and 2.2, respectively.
 Section 2.4 discusses 2) with DSNB for the future studies.

+It should be noted that the IMF should depend on galaxy properties including metallicities, star-formation rates, and masses.
+In this study, we aim at revealing the cosmic average IMF shape at each redshift that should depend on the cosmic average metallicities, star-formation rate densities, and mass densities, using the cosmic average CCSN rates and far UV+IR densities.
+It should be also noted that the time scale of the far UV and IR emission corresponds to the life-time of moderately-massive/massive stars, \\$\sim 80\,(M\slash (7\,{\rm M}_{\odot}))^{-2.5}$ Myr \citep{2004sipp.book.....H}, where $M$ is the initial mass of the progenitor star.
+This time scale is much shorter than the time resolution of this study (i.e. CCSN-rate data binning size; Section 4.2), $\Delta z\sim 0.1$ corresponding to $\sim 500-1000$ Myr, at $z=0-2$.
+The far UV and IR emission are negligibly affected by the past star formation that was taken place in the different cosmic-average galaxy properties.

+{ For example, the results in Figure \ref{fig:my_label_0} do not change beyond the uncertainties of the IMF parameters if we vary the star formation history or stellar age.}

+In the analysis of Section 2.2, sample selections of galaxies are important.
+In our study, we use the cosmic average far-UV/IR luminosity densities that are derived from galaxy samples with completeness corrections, integrating the luminosity function at each redshift via star-formation rate densities.
+The luminosity functions are complete for a given luminosity, regardless of star-formation rates, stellar ages, and masses.